Stos-2025/Projekt_Inzynierski-2025/src/worker/README.md

 # Worker Service
+> [!WARNING]
+> Work is still in progress.
+This file can be outdated.

 This directory contains the **worker** service for the STOS project.
 The worker is responsible for fetching tasks from the master service, executing them in isolated containers, and reporting the results.